Portugal's PM tries to soothe investors; BES says can cover any losses

 "It is important that Portuguese and foreign investors... remain calm about the bank and our financial and banking system," Portuguese Prime Minister Pedro Passos Coelho told reporters in Lisbon.

-Recent disclosures of financial irregularities at a web of family-held holding companies behind Portugal's largest listed bank, Banco Espirito Santo, have raised questions about potentially destabilizing losses at the bank and other companies in the family's orbit.
+Recent disclosures of financial irregularities at a web of family-held holding companies behind Portugal's largest listed bank, Banco Espirito Santo BES.LS, have raised questions about potentially destabilising losses at the bank and other companies in the family's orbit.
 That worry sparked a rout in global markets on Thursday, pushing up bond yields and reviving memories of the region's debt crisis: Some European companies even abandoned long-planned fundraising operations.

 The statement partially steadied market jitters on Friday in Portugal and beyond.
 European markets edged higher and Italy paid record low yields at an auction, shrugging off fears that had weighed on the sovereign debt markets earlier in the week.

-Portugal's PSI index closed up 0.6 percent.
-BES shares opened up 11 percent when trading resumed after a suspension, though the stock then seesawed, closing down 5.5 percent, despite a ban on short selling in the stock.
+Portugal's PSI index .PSI20 was up 1.5 percent at 1300 GMT.
+BES shares opened up 11 percent when trading resumed after a suspension, though the stock then seesawed - reducing those gains, then climbing again, before falling back.
+By 1300 GMT (02.00 p.m.
+BST) it was up just 0.8 percent.

-Portugal's CMVM market regulator said on Friday it had extended this "shorting" ban on BES shares for two more days.

 An audit found a "serious financial condition" at Espirito Santo International SA - a vast conglomerate with holdings in banks, hotels and healthcare which is near the top of the family business pyramid.
 ESFG later said ESI had overvalued its assets and failed to recognise losses and debts, but the reasons it got into such a financial mess are unclear.
 Investors are also in the dark about the size of any potential losses.

-And while BES gave the most detailed breakdown yet of its exposure to other Espirito Santo group companies, the bank said it could not assess the potential losses until a restructuring had taken place at its largest shareholder ESFG, and at other family holdings under the ESI umbrella.
+And while BES gave the most detailed breakdown yet of its exposure to other Espirito Santo group companies, the bank said it could not assess the potential losses until a restructuring had taken place at its largest shareholder Espirito Santo Financial Group ESF.LS, and at other family holdings under the ESI umbrella.

 That restructuring plan is not finished yet, but could be announced as early next week, according to a person with knowledge of the operation.
 It is likely to include swapping some of the debt issued by ESI and Rio Forte into equity in those companies, as well as pushing out repayment dates on other debt.
 Some non-financial assets, including the Tivoli hotel chain in Portugal and Brazil, could also be sold.